 I’m also a podcaster – I’m one third of Answer Me This!, one of the UK’s most successful independent podcasts (which won a Sony Silver in 2010 and a Sony Gold in 2011).
 I also co-created Song by Song (which won the British Podcast Award for Review shows in 2017), Brain Train, Global Lab, and The Year of The Bird podcasts.

 I’ve written and performed music for those podcasts, and for Zig Zag, The Allusionist, The Beef and Dairy Network, Mortified, the Glamour UK podcast, and many others.
 I’ve written music and performed live with The Allusionist, Radio Diaries, Roman Mars (99% Invisible), The Bugle, Radiotopia Live, and at the 3rd Coast International Audio Festival awards ceremony.

 I’ve spoken at Audiocraft, Hearsay, Vancouver Podcast Festival, Boring Conference, Geek Showoff, SciBar, Pint of Science, TEDx LSE, in additional to a range of academic conferences from the AAG to SPIE – about everything from Music for Podcasting, to Eggs, to Cycling, to GPS Data, to Medical Laser Physics.
-I founded the Podcast Maker Weekend (as part of the London Podcast Festival) in 2017 and continue to act as its lead curator/director with a team of volunteers.
+I founded the Podcast Maker Weekend (as part of the London Podcast Festival) in 2017 and currently act as its lead curator/director with a team of volunteers.